100 Fun Things to Do in Chicago

 Man sitting and looking at art| ©Mary Warren

-At this museum you can view contemporary art galleries any time of the year.
-Admire the architecture of this expansive museum, which opened in 1967.
-Inside the museum, various events are held for the general public.
+At this museum, you can see contemporary art galleries at any time of the year.
+Admire the architecture of this spacious museum, which opened in 1967.
+Inside, there are various events for all audiences.
 However, you must pay to attend some of them.

-Note that you can observe various works by artists who are still alive, that is, artists of our time.
-Likewise, the museum has a store, restaurant and bar, so you can spend a different time eating among incredible art galleries or simply buy some souvenirs.
+Keep in mind that you can see various works by artists who are still alive, that is, artists of our time.
+The museum also has a shop, restaurant, and bar, so you can enjoy a unique experience eating among incredible art galleries or simply buying a souvenir.

-34. Take a street art tour in Chicago
+34. Take a street art tour of Chicago

-While many overlook Chicago's street art, this walking tour will take you to the most artistic and iconic streets of the city.
-Murals, small graffiti and contemporary street artwork will leave you open-mouthed, thanks to their colorful designs.
+Although many people overlook Chicago's street art, this walking tour will take you to the city's most artistic and iconic streets.
+Murals, small graffiti, and contemporary street art will leave you speechless with their colorful designs.

-The technique of street artists can be seen in streets like The 606 or in Wicker Park, ideal places for lovers of murals and graffiti.
-If you want to go to the bathroom or eat and drink something delicious, don't worry, because you will enjoy a stop at the Ipsento coffee shop.
+The technique of street artists can be seen on streets such as The 606 or in Wicker Park, ideal places for lovers of murals and graffiti.
+If you want to go to the bathroom or eat and drink something delicious, don't worry, because you'll enjoy a stop at the Ipsento café.

 35. Play and escape through a 60-minute experience in Chicago